Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-definition-and-work-flow.md

 {% endhint %}

 {% hint style="tip" %}
 In the simulation parameters, the calculated specific intestinal permeability (transcellular) cannot be modified under the compound properties of the simulation.
 The appropriate simulation parameter can be found under the tree header "permeability".
-Please note that if the (calculated or manually entered) intestinal permeability (transcellular) is modified in the simulation, the permeability between the intracellular and interstitial space within the mucosa (P (intracellular -> interstitial)) will also automatically be scaled by the same factor.
+Please note that if the (calculated or manually entered) intestinal permeability (transcellular) is modified in the simulation, the permeability between the intracellular and interstitial space within the mucosa (`P (intracellular -> interstitial)`) will also automatically be scaled by the same factor.
 Otherwise, a disproportion between in the permeability of the apical and basolateral side of the enterocytes could be produced, leading to an accumulation of drug in the enterocytes.
-Likewise, a factor between the calculated intestinal permeability (transcellular) and an optional manual entry will be calculated to scale the permeability of the basolateral side of the enterocytes (P (intracellular -> interstitial)) appropriately.
+Likewise, a factor between the calculated intestinal permeability (transcellular) and an optional manual entry will be calculated to scale the permeability of the basolateral side of the enterocytes (`P (intracellular -> interstitial)`) appropriately.
 {% endhint %}

 {% hint style="tip" %}
 If experimental values for intestinal permeability are available, e.g. from Caco2-cell permeability assays, a calibration of these _in vitro_ values has to be performed for a defined set of compounds before they can be used as input parameters.
 This is due to the high inter-laboratory variability in absolute permeability values.
 In this calibration the fractions of dose absorbed of the set of substances are correlated with the measured permeabilities.
 For new compounds, the corresponding intestinal permeability used in PK- Sim® is automatically calculated based on the Caco2 permeability value input.
-If you require an expert calibration of a defined set of experimentally determined permeabilities derived from _in vitro_ assays, please contact your PK-Sim® support (support@systems-biology.com).
+If you require an expert calibration of a defined set of experimentally determined permeabilities derived from _in vitro_ assays, please contact your PK-Sim® support (http://forum.open-systems-pharmacology.org/).
 {% endhint %}

 #### Distribution